This set of Drug Biotechnology Multiple Choice Questions & Answers (MCQs) focuses on “Drugs Absorption from Non Oral Extravascular Sites – 1”.

 d) Lipophilic, neutral, basic drugs

 Explanation: The pH of the mouth is 6.8.
 So no acidic drug can get absorbed through the lining of our mouth.
-Only lipophilic drugs, neutral drugs, and basic drugs get absorbed into systemic circulation.
+Only lipophilic drugs, neutral drugs, and basic drugs get absorbed into the systemic circulation.

 5. From the surface of villi protrude smaller projection known as __________